pytroll/pytroll/web/source/quickstart.rst

 onboard meteosat 9, specifying the time of the scene of interest.
 The time is defined as a datetime object.

-The :meth:`get_area_def` function reads an area definition from the configururation file  *area.def* in the PPP_CONFIG_DIR.
-The area defintion is read into the variable :attr:`europe` which then gives access information about the area like projection and extent.
+The :meth:`get_area_def` function reads an area definition from the configuration file  *area.def* in the PPP_CONFIG_DIR.
+The area definition is read into the variable :attr:`europe` which then gives access information about the area like projection and extent.

 The next step is loading the data.
 This is done using mipp_, which takes care of reading the HRIT data, and slicing the data so that we read just what is